Kwangyun/StockBuy-Hold-Sell-Indicator/README.md

 # StockBuy-Hold-Sell-Indicator
+#Project description
-This is a small project that scrapes data from two different sites and provides simple recommendation of whether to buy, sell, or hold a stock for people who are unfamiliar on evaluating a stock.
+This is a small webscraper project which collects data from two different sites using python beautifulsoup.
+It provides simple recommendation of whether to buy, sell, or hold a stock for people who are unfamiliar on evaluating a stock.
+#How it works.
 The user is prompted to input a stock ticker.
 The program scrapes and provides real time stock data from yahoo finance.
 The program also scrapes analyst recommendation on the stock from barchart, a company that provides stock information